NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 This upload is associated with the software, Gut Analysis Toolbox&nbsp;(GAT).
 If you use it please cite:
 Sorensen et al.&nbsp;Gut Analysis Toolbox: Automating quantitative analysis of enteric neurons.&nbsp;J Cell Sci&nbsp;2024; jcs.261950. doi:&nbsp;https://doi.org/10.1242/jcs.261950
-The upload contains&nbsp;StarDist models for segmenting enteric neurons in 2D, enteric neuronal subtypes in 2D and UNet model for enteric ganglia in 2D in gut wholemount tissue.
+The upload contains StarDist models for segmenting enteric neurons in 2D, enteric neuronal subtypes in 2D and FPN+ResNet101 model for enteric ganglia in 2D in gut wholemount tissue.
 GAT is implemented in Fiji, but the models can be used in any software that supports StarDist and the use of 2D UNet models.&nbsp;The files here also consist of&nbsp;Python notebooks (Google Colab), training and test data as well as reports on model performance.
+Note: The enteric ganglia model is has been updated to v3 which uses pytorch and is a different architecture (FPN+ResNet101).
 The model files are located in the respective folders as zip files.
 The folders have also been zipped:

 Neuron (Hu; StarDist&nbsp;model):

 Main folder: 2D_enteric_neuron_model_QA.zip
-Model File:2D_enteric_neuron_v4_1.zip&nbsp;
+StarDist Model File:2D_enteric_neuron_v4_1.zip&nbsp;
+DeepImageJ compatible model: 2D_enteric_neuron.bioimage.io.model.zip (used currently in GAT)

 Neuronal subtype (StarDist&nbsp;model):&nbsp;

 Main folder: 2D_enteric_neuron_subtype_model_QA.zip
 Model File: 2D_enteric_neuron_subtype_v4.zip
+DeepImageJ compatible model: 2D_enteric_neuron_subtype.bioimage.io.model.zip (used currently in GAT)

-Enteric ganglia (2D UNet model; Use in FIJI with deepImageJ)
+Enteric ganglia (2D FPN_ResNet101; Use in FIJI with&nbsp;deepImageJ)

-Main folder: 2D_enteric_ganglia_model_QA.zip
+Main folder: 2D_enteric_ganglia_v3_training.zip
-Model File: 2D_Ganglia_RGB_v2.bioimage.io.model.zip (Compatible with deepimageJ v3)
+Model File: 2D_Ganglia_RGB_v3.bioimage.io.model.zip (used currently in GAT)